TooTallNate/node-iTunes/README.md

 This module exposes iTunes' [ScriptingBridge][] interface to node.
-This allows for controling almost _every_ aspect of your library programmatically with node!
+This allows for controlling almost _every_ aspect of your library programmatically with node!

 You can even connect to a _remote_ iTunes instance that's somewhere on your